IS 3D PRINTING COSPLAY THE SOLUTION FOR YOU?

 We have taken TPU… and made it special by using the same foaming technology we debuted with LW-PLA.

-Our varioShore TPU has a few main distinctive features: its variable shore hardness, reduced weight and density and soft touch. varioShore TPU allows users to vary the density of the material by adjusting temperature and material throughput (speed & layerheight).
+Our varioShore TPU has a few primary distinctive features: its variable shore hardness, reduced weight and density, and soft touch. varioShore TPU allows users to vary the density of the material by adjusting temperature and material throughput (speed & layer height).

-At temperatures between 200 and 250C the materials will start to expand to roughly 1.4-1.6 times its original volume, which reduces the density to 0.5 to 0.6 g/cm³.
-This means the material can be printed at low flow rates (60-70%), to compensate the active foaming, which in return gives very soft printed parts.
+At temperatures between 200°C (392°F) and 250°C (482°F), the materials start to expand to roughly 1.4-1.6 times their original volume, which reduces the density to 0.5 to 0.6 g/cm³.
+This means the material can be printed at low flow rates (60-70%) to compensate the active foaming, which in return gives very soft printed parts.

-Between 190-200C the material can be printed without foaming, resulting in different haptics and harder prints compared to foamed samples.
+Between 190-200°C (374-392°F), the material can be printed without foaming, resulting in different haptics and harder prints compared to foamed samples.

 So if you want to walk around Dreamhack comfortably, check out varioShore TPU.